England women's cricket team in the West Indies in 2022–23

 The England women's cricket team toured the West Indies in December 2022 to play three Women's One Day Internationals (WODIs) and five Women's Twenty20 Internationals (WT20Is).
 The WODI matches formed part of the 2022–2025 ICC Women's Championship.

-England won the first ODI by 142 runs, helped by an innings of 90 runs from Nat Sciver and four-wicket haul from Charlie Dean.
+England won the first ODI by 142 runs, helped by an innings of 90 runs from Nat Sciver and a four-wicket haul from Charlie Dean.
 The second ODI saw England win by the same margin, with Lauren Bell taking four wickets.
 England completed a 3–0 series sweep after beating the hosts by 151 runs in the final ODI.

 England began the T20I series with a comfortable win, successfully chasing down the West Indies score of 105/7 inside 13 overs.
 No West Indian batters scored more than 18 in the second match, which was again won by the tourists.
 England sealed the series with a 17-run victory in the third match.
 The fourth match was also won by England, this time by a comfortable margin of 49 runs.
 West Indies were bowled out for only 43 runs in the fifth and final T20I, which was their lowest total in the format.
 England won the match by 8 wickets to confirm a 5–0 series victory.